 From a clinical data and efficiency perspective, the HITECH Act is focused on creating efficiencies:

 - Meaningful Use of Electronic Medical Records ($27 billion plus in stimulus funds to wire up the hospitals and physicians in this country so that health records are electronic enabling efficiencies, analytics, etc. as well as standards for health care data interoperability which are desperately needed in health care to modernize it and remove paper.
 Estimates are $77 billion in cost savings over time for EMRs.)

-- Health Care (Payment) Reform (using comparative effectiveness research [“…compare the effectiveness of different treatments for the same illness…”] to apply what the industry calls ‘quality measures’ to change physician payments from per procedure [FFS or fee for service] to pay for performance).
+- Health Care (Payment) Reform (using comparative effectiveness research to apply what the industry calls ‘quality measures’ to change physician payments from per procedure to pay for performance).
 In essence this means that if a physician or hospital meets certain benchmarks of quality and patient population health they can receive more reimbursements for Medicare patients, and health insurance companies who support these health care providers can receive incentives as well.

 - Health Information Exchanges (ability to share information across multiple physicians, hospitals, and geographies, realizing efficiencies and enabling some of the provisions of payment reform), although HIEs are impacted by PPACA because Health *INSURANCE* exchanges are viewed as the mechanism by which consumers will purchase insurance.
 HIEs that exchange information about population health may have actuarial impact and pricing impact on the policies offered by Health INSURANCE Exchanges.